 When I look back on the great gifts that were given to me by my father, this was possibly the greatest of all – the ability to create something with limited resources.
 I believe that this has contributed more to my success than most any other element of my upbringing!

-I am forced to add that, as a man created in the image of his Maker – the great creator, I am not surprised that I have these abilities but only appreciative that He has given me the insight necessary to employ them effectively.
+I must add that, as a man created in the image of his Maker – the great creator, where I am not surprised that I have these abilities, I must be most thankful that He has given me the insight to employ them effectively in order to survive.